david672orford/tech-for-teaching/file-formats/video/index.md

 per day with no way to pay them.

 This situation has caused considerable consternation.
-An important reason the Internet was able to rise from an obscure network in the 1990's to the world's network is that the core technologies are in the public domain.
+An important reason the Internet was able to rise from an obscure network in the 1990's to the whole world's network is that the core technologies are in the public domain.
 Nobody needed to seek permission and persuade a corporation to license its technology on favorable terms before they could create a web site or a new web browser.
-Now giant companies such as Google, Amazon, and Yahoo were started as hobby projects or small businesses in college dorm rooms and garages.
+Companies which are now household names such as Google, Amazon, and Yahoo were started as hobby projects or small businesses in college dorm rooms and garages.

 Many saw it as a serious problem that such a basic feature of the 21st century Internet as streaming video was not available under the free and open terms which